Alpine skiing-Robinson first New Zealander to win World Cup Super-G

 American Mikaela Shiffrin, the most successful World Cup skier of all time, started her first Super-G for two years but missed the last gate and skied out on a course set by her coach.

-Shiffrin had looked competitive and on for a solid finish until then in a race she had wanted to try as a test for a possible Olympic entry.
+Shiffrin had looked competitive and on for a solid finish in a race she saw as a test for a possible Olympic entry and whether she was up to speed in the discipline.

-"I would love to get a feeling for where I stand in the Super G in a World Cup race, and that is going to be a small window of opportunity for me," she explained earlier in the season.
+"I was so nervous ... in the start gate my heart was, like, beating out of my head," she said.

-"St. Moritz will be the opportunity for me to see where I stand and if it's even possible to qualify."
+"For 98 per cent of the run, I'm really happy with it.
+It's like such a good stepping stone, a really positive experience.
+It makes we want to go do it again, which is the feeling I was looking for."